RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 - Persons within the executive and the reserve powers
   - Executive power is the branch of government power most governed by convention, rather than strict constitutional law.
   - Constitutional Makeup of Executive
-    - The executive government at Commonwealth and State level is personified by “the Crown”.
+    - The executive government at Commonwealth and State level is personified by "the Crown".
       - The Crown is a legal person, capable of seeking enforcement of its rights in Court and enjoying rights under common law and statute.4
       - s 61 expressly vests executive power in the Queen, and declares that her powers are exercisable by the Governor-General as her delegate.
         - Unfashionable to refer to executive as just the crown
       - Governor-General in Council, defined in s 63 as:
-        - “the Governor-General acting with the advice of the Federal Executive Council”.
+        - "the Governor-General acting with the advice of the Federal Executive Council".
-        - The Federal Executive Council (FEC) is in turn defined in s 62 as persons “chosen and summoned by the Governor-General”, who “hold office during his pleasure”.
+        - The Federal Executive Council (FEC) is in turn defined in s 62 as persons "chosen and summoned by the Governor-General", who "hold office during his pleasure".
-          - Ministers are members of the FEC, and “hold office during the pleasure of the Governor-General”, so they can constitutionally be sacked by the Governor-General.
+          - Ministers are members of the FEC, and "hold office during the pleasure of the Governor-General", so they can constitutionally be sacked by the Governor-General.
-        - s 64 authorises the creation of administrative departments supervised by “the Queen’s Ministers of State for the Commonwealth”
+        - s 64 authorises the creation of administrative departments supervised by "the Queen's Ministers of State for the Commonwealth"
       - Constitutional executive members
         - the Governor-General, the FEC, the Ministers, Ministerial departments and the armed forces.
   - Real Makeup of the Executive
     - The Cabinet is a modern-day reduced version of the FEC
-    - The conventional (through convention) or “real” players are
+    - The conventional (through convention) or "real" players are
       - the Prime Minister, the Cabinet, the outer Ministry, Ministerial departments,
       - the armed forces, statutory bodies and commissions, administrative tribunals and
       - miscellaneous government workers such as police officers, postal workers, quarantine and customs officials.